BOOK ONLINE NOW! or PHONE: 07 3203 4241 - No credit card fees!

 1,500 BC Midden evidence shows that Aborigines returned at about this time.
 Early European contact noted about 200 people on the island.

 16 May 1770 Captain James Cook in the Endeavour named Cape Moreton.
-The body of water between North Stradbroke Island and Moreton Island he named Moreton Bay.
+The body of water between North Stradbroke Island and Moreton Island (Mulgumpin) he named Moreton Bay.
 The name was taken after the Scottish Earl of Morton, then the president of the Royal Society.
 Cook also named what we now call Moreton Bay 'Glass House Bay' after naming the Glasshouse Mountains on the adjacent mainland.

 1793 Misspelling of Morton occurred in Hawksworth's translations of Cook's journals.

 14 July 1799 Matthew Flinders arrived in the Norfolk to explore and chart 'Glass House Bay'.

 31 July 1799 Flinders discovered that the land south of Cape Moreton was in fact an island and named it Moreton Island (Mulgumpin) following Cook's trend.
 Glass House Bay became Moreton Bay.
 Cook hadn't been able to determine its island status as the South Passage Bar was too dangerous for a closer look, and he didn't enter the Bay at Cape Moreton.

 January 1823 Pamphlett, Parsons and Finnegan, ticket-of-leave convicts left Sydney to fell timber at Illawarra.
 They were caught in a storm, blown north and after 21 days at sea with very little water, desperate and near death, managed to beach their boat on Moreton Island (Mulgumpin).
 When they had recovered sufficiently with the help of the Aborigines they made their way to the southern end of the island via the western beach and were transported to Stradbroke Island in a canoe.